hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/editing.rst

    :Menu:      :menuselection:`Key --> Copy`, :menuselection:`Key --> Paste`
    :Shortcut:  :kbd:`Ctrl-C`, :kbd:`Ctrl-V`

-Use :kbd:`Ctrl-C` to copy selected keyframes and :kbd:`Ctrl-V` to paste the previously copied keyframes.
+Use :kbd:`Ctrl-C` to copy the selected keyframes and :kbd:`Ctrl-V` to paste them.
-During the paste action, the :ref:`bpy.ops.screen.redo_last` panel provides some options in how the paste is applied.
+After pasting, the :ref:`bpy.ops.screen.redo_last` panel provides some extra options:

 Frame Offset
-   :No Offset:
-      Pastes the keyframes in the location they were copied from.
-   :Frame Relative:
-      Pastes the keyframe relative to the current frame based on the locations of the keyframes relative to the current frame when they were copied.
-   :Frame Start:
+   Offsets the pasted keyframes horizontally so that...

+   Frame Start
-      Pastes the keyframes with the first keyframe of the copied set placed at the current frame.
+      ...the first one lands on the current frame.
-   :Frame End:
+   Frame End
-      Pastes the keyframes with the last keyframe of the copied set placed at the current frame.
+      ...the last one lands on the current frame.
+   Frame Relative
+      ...they land at the same distance from the current frame as when they were copied.
+   No Offset
+      ...they stay at their original frames.

 Value Offset
-   :No Offset:
-      Pastes the keyframes with the value they were copied from.
-   :Cursor Value:
-      Paste the keyframes at the 2D cursor as a starting point.
-   :Current Frame Value:
+   Offsets the pasted keyframes vertically so that...

+   Left Key
-      Paste keyframes relative to the value of the curve under the cursor.
+      ...the first one has the value of the existing keyframe to the left of the Playhead.
-   :Right Key:
+   Right Key
-      Paste keyframes such that the last frame matches the key value right of the cursor.
+      ...the last one has the value of the existing keyframe to the right of the Playhead.
-   :Left Key:
+   Current Frame Value
+      ...the first one has the value of the curve at the current frame.
+   Cursor Value
-      Paste keyframes such that the first key matches the key value left of the cursor.
+      ...the first one has the value of the :ref:`2D Cursor <graph_editor-2d-cursor>`.
+   No Offset
+      ...they keep their original values.

 Type
-   :Mix:
+   Mix
-      Integrates the pasted keyframes in with existing keyframes only overwriting keyframes that share a frame.
+      Integrates the pasted keyframes with existing ones, only overwriting those that share a frame.
-   :Overwrite All:
+   Overwrite All
-      Removes all previous keyframes and replaces them with the pasted keyframes.
+      Removes all previous keyframes in the target F-Curves.
-   :Overwrite Range:
-      Overwrite keys in pasted range.
+   Overwrite Range
+      Within each F-Curve, remove the existing keyframes that are in the range of the keyframes pasted into it.
-   :Overwrite Entire Range:
+   Overwrite Entire Range
-      Overwrite keys in pasted range, using the range of all copied keys.
+      Within each F-Curve, remove the existing keyframes that are in the range of all pasted keyframes combined.

 Flipped
-   Paste keyframes from mirrored bones if they exist.
+   If you copied keyframes from one or more pairs of :doc:`symmetrically opposite bones </animation/armatures/bones/editing/naming>`, enabling this option will paste the keyframes of the left bones into the curves of the right ones and vice versa.
+In addition, the values are inverted, effectively mirroring the animation.

 .. _bpy.ops.graph.duplicate_move: